FlippieCoetser/Environment/README.md

 This `Environment` package makes defining and reading environment variables straightforward by providing three utility functions:

-1. `OpenConfigFile` - Opens the `.Renviron` configuration file in the IDE
+1. `OpenConfigFile` - Opens the `.Renviron` configuration file in the IDE: RStudio or VSCode.
-2. `GetEnvVariable` - Gets the value of an environment variable by name as stored in `.Renviron`
+2. `GetEnvVariable` - Gets the value of an environment variable by name, as stored in `.Renviron`
-3. `CacheEnvVariable` - Caches the value of an environment variable by name for current R session
+3. `CacheEnvVariable` - Caches the value of an environment variable by name, for current R session.

 > Note: This package is [Standard](https://github.com/hassanhabib/The-Standard) compliant package.

 ## Installation

 At the time of writing this README, this `Environment` R-Package is not available on CRAN.
-Use `devtools` to Either install from GitHub or Build and Install Locally:
+Use `devtools` to either install from GitHub or Build and Install Locally:

 ### Install via GitHub